-d.
-For the winter of 2018-2019, changes to the sidewalk plowing plan are necessitated by the Essex-Westford School District's decision to both require students within a set distance from the schools to walk and to reduce the number of bus pickup points.
-This occurred after all Town budgets were approved for the year, limiting the Town's ability to significantly expand sidewalk plowing coverage.

 e.
-Given the School District's busing changes, the Town has readjusted its coverage and priority on sidewalk plowing to reflect the following:
+For the winter of 2021-2022, the changes made for last winter to the sidewalk plowing plan remain in place as necessitated by the Essex-Westford School District's decision to both require students within a set distance from the schools to walk and to reduce the number of bus pickup points.
+The Town budget has not increased sufficiently to enable large-scale expansion of the sidewalk plowing from the coverage provided in the winter of 2020-2021.
+However, some sidewalk coverage has been expanded due to the completion of new walks and the ability to add or contract for some expansion of existing coverage.

+- f.
+The Town has added the following coverage but the priority for coverage remains the same: New or Revised Coverage: - 1) The new sidewalk completed on Pinecrest Drive between Suffolk Lane and VT2A. - 2) The new shared-use path between Susie Wilson Road and the west gate of Fort Ethan Allen, a project completed by VTRANS will be plowed by the Town per agreement with the State.
+The remaining portion of this path will be done by the Town of Colchester. - 3) Per contract with S and D Landscaping, their contract will be expanded to include sidewalk coverage on Essex Way on the east side of the street from Freeman Woods to the far intersection with Stannard Drive and the outside sidewalk from that point to the end of Essex Way, Sydney Drive (outside walk), Hagan Drive (outside walk) and Lang Drive from Hagan Drive to Essex Way (outside walk).
+Other sidewalks in the Woodlawn areas may be plowed by S and D landscaping under private contract with the Associations. - 4) The sidewalk plowing on Sage Circle will occur on the south side of the road and not the north side as was done in prior years. - 5) The sidewalk on Craftsbury Court north to the intersection with Cabot Drive and from Cabot Drive to Old Stage Road - 6) The sidewalk on Weathersfield Bow to the intersection of Fox Run Road and Fox Run Road

+Priority of Coverage:
-1) The first priority is unchanged from previous years and it is articulated in paragraph 6c.
-The list of coverage is unchanged from previous years and the routes are listed under 6f.
-Pedestrian usage of the sidewalks is not exclusive to students; usage by the elderly and others must be considered as well.

-2) The second priority are those walks within the radius defined by the school for 'walk to school zones'.
-This affects the following streets that have sidewalks that have not previously been plowed: Blackberry, Steeplebush, Cedar St. to the intersection with Cedar Court, Bluestem, Clover to the intersection with Bluestem, Maplelawn, Lasalle, Margaret from Lasalle to Sand Hill Road, Butternut Court to Sage, Sage to Hickory and Hickory.

-3) The added sidewalk plowing will only occur on one side of the street.

-4) The Town will make every attempt to clear the priority one and two walks before students must be at school.
+- 1) The first priority is unchanged from previous years and it is articulated in paragraph 6 a through 6d.
+The list of coverage is unchanged from previous years and the routes are listed under 6g.
+Pedestrian usage of the sidewalks is not exclusive to students; usage by the elderly and others must be considered as well. - 2) The second priority are those walks within the radius defined by the school for 'walk to school zones'.
+This affects the following streets that have sidewalks that were added in the winter of 2018-2019.
+Blackberry, Steeplebush, Cedar St. to the intersection with Cedar Court, Bluestem, Clover to the intersection with Bluestem, Maplelawn, Lasalle, Margaret from Lasalle to Sand Hill Road, Butternut Court to Sage, Sage to Hickory and Hickory. - 3) The added sidewalk plowing will only occur on one side of the street. - 4) The Town will make every attempt to clear the priority one and two walks before students must be at school.
 However, this effort will require the use of two sidewalk plows and the two sidewalk plows will take from 6 to 7 hours working together to meet this objective.
 If this objective cannot be met during the winter during specific storm events, residents need to plan to provide alternate transportation of students.

-f.
-The areas of sidewalk for priority one plowing include the following: